 Crooked Toes: A collection of conditions characterized by bent toes.

 Crooked toes are a common health problem, and there are several different types of crooked toes possible.
 The specific type of crooked toe a person may develop depends on the degree and direction of deviation in the affected toe’s joints.
-In some cases, the abnormal toe alignment is not permanent, and the toe may be realigned using conservative care techniques.
-Note: Crooked toes are extremely rare in shoeless populations or in groups of people who do not wear conventional footwear, with its many injurious design features.
+In some cases, the abnormal toe alignment is not permanent, and the toe may be realigned using natural rehabilitative techniques.
+Note: Crooked toes, curved toes, and bent toes are extremely rare in shoeless populations or in groups of people who do not wear conventional footwear, with its many injurious design features.

 Types of crooked toes include:

 Adductovarus Toe: Adductovarus toe is a crooked toe that has moved under an adjacent toe.
 This toe problem is commonly seen in the fourth and fifth toes, and it is a direct result of wearing shoes with tapering toe boxes.
-This condition is seen to some degree in many shoe-wearing people.
-Unshod individuals—people who do not wear shoes or conventional footwear—rarely experience this health problem.
+This condition is seen, to some degree, in many shoe-wearing people.
+Unshod individuals—people who do not wear shoes or conventional footwear—rarely experience this toe problem.

 Overlapping Toe: Overlapping toe is a condition in which one of the toes turns inward and lies on top of an adjacent toe.
 The second and fifth toes are the ones most commonly affected by this type of crooked toe.
 If the second toe overlies the big toe, this can cause rubbing inside the shoe, which in turn may cause wounds or sores to develop on the second toe.

-Some of the most common signs and symptoms associated with crooked toes include:
+Some of the most common signs and symptoms associated with crooked toes, curved toes, and bent toes include:

 Inappropriate footwear is one of the leading causes of crooked toes.
 Shoes that possesses heel elevation, rigid soles, tapering toe boxes, and toe spring force the toes into an unnatural configuration and encourage muscle and tendon imbalances in the foot and lower leg.
 In some cases, crooked toes may be associated with past foot trauma.
 Genetics may play a role in this health problem in some individuals too.

-The best strategy to treat or prevent crooked toes is to use foot-healthy footwear that allows the foot to function like a bare foot inside the shoe.
-Conventional shoes, including most running shoes, will hasten the progression of a crooked toe, as the design features included in most conventional models create an imbalance in the foot flexor and extensor muscles, as well as an imbalance in the four layers of muscles (intrinsic muscles) within the foot.
+Another major consideration in straightening out the toes involves adopting and using foot-healthy footwear that allows the foot to function like a bare foot inside the shoe.
+Conventional shoes, including most running shoes, will hasten the progression of a crooked toe, as the design elements included in most conventional models create an imbalance in the foot flexor and extensor muscles and tendons, as well as an imbalance in the four layers of muscles (aka intrinsic muscles) within the foot.
 Intrinsic foot muscles help stabilize the toes during walking and standing.

-Individuals who experience any of the above-mentioned crooked toe syndromes should consider visiting a naturally-minded podiatrist or other appropriate foot care professional.
+Individuals who experience any of the above-mentioned crooked toe syndromes should consider visiting a naturally-minded podiatrist or other appropriate foot care professional or scheduling a remote consultation with the foot care professionals at Northwest Foot & Ankle (this is the clinic of Dr. Ray McClanahan, inventor of Correct Toes).
 A physician can offer additional strategies to help correct or reduce the progression of the crooked toe problem.
-The longer the crooked toe problem exists, the greater the likelihood it will become permanently rigid and require more extensive—and invasive—treatment, including surgery.
+The longer the crooked toe problem exists, the greater the likelihood it will become permanently rigid and require more extensive—and invasive—treatment, such as surgery.